EsotericSoftware/spine-runtimes/README.md

 ## Licensing

-The Spine Runtimes may only be used for personal or internal use, typically to evaluate Spine before purchasing.
-If you would like to incorporate the Spine Runtimes into your applications, distribute software containing the Spine Runtimes, or modify the Spine Runtimes, then you will need a valid [Spine license](https://esotericsoftware.com/spine-purchase).
-Please see the [Spine Runtimes Software License](http://esotericsoftware.com/git/spine-runtimes/blob/LICENSE) for detailed information.

-The Spine Runtimes are developed with the intent to be used with data exported from Spine.
-By licensing Spine, `Section 2` of the [Spine Software License](https://esotericsoftware.com/files/license.txt) grants the right to create and distribute derivative works of the Spine Runtimes.
-A Spine license is needed to distribute any software containing the Spine Runtimes, even if you are not using the Spine editor.
+You are welcome to evaluate the Spine Runtimes and the examples we provide in this repository free of charge.

+You can integrate the Spine Runtimes into your software free of charge, but users of your software must have their own [Spine license](https://esotericsoftware.com/spine-purchase).
+Please make your users aware of this requirement!
+This option is often chosen by those making development tools, such as an SDK, game toolkit, or software library.

+In order to distribute your software containing the Spine Runtimes to others that don't have a Spine license, you need a [Spine license](https://esotericsoftware.com/spine-purchase) at the time of integration.
+Then you can distribute your software containing the Spine Runtimes however you like, provided others don't modify it or use it to create new software.
+If others want to do that, they'll need their own Spine license.

+For the official legal terms governing the Spine Runtimes, please read the [Spine Runtimes License Agreement](http://esotericsoftware.com/spine-runtimes-license) and Section 2 of the [Spine Editor License Agreement](http://esotericsoftware.com/spine-editor-license#s2).

 ## Documentation